1587/speaking-exam/00-part2.md

 ```
 The picture is taken on a beach, there are some people in this picture.
 In the middle of this picture, there is a path with some chairs. a woman in white is walking, two people are sitting on a chair.
-On the left side, some people are walking on the beach, and a green flag is flying in the air on the beach.
+On the left side, some people are walking on the beach, and a green flag is flying in the air.
-In the background I can see blue skies, white clouds, sea birds , and some coconut[ˈkəʊkəˌnʌt](椰子) trees.
+In the background I can see blue sky,  sea birds , and some trees.
 ```